By John Pegram, Bristol Copwatch founder, and caseworker

 I was arrested on a PACE search in London by BTP following the “Another world is possible” march in September of 2019 to protest the election of Boris Johnson whilst also fighting Avon and Somerset Police via a Judicial Review of the High court’s decision not to see my appeal to get the malicious “assault PC” conviction overturned.

-The original “assault PC” case was a complex one so I won’t go into the ins and outs here but you can take a look at case mine.
-I set a legal precedent.
-If anything, I take some solace in that.
+The original “assault PC” case was a complex one so I won’t go into the ins and outs here but you can take a look at the High Court appeal on casemine here.
+I set a legal precedent If anything, I take some solace in that.
 Going back to the London arrest, the police had singled me out for a stop and search.
 I was the only person of colour in my group of friends.
 BTP claimed my Kubotan keyring was an offensive weapon.

 They also said my face covering meant I was “equipped for theft” or by police logic no doubt preparing to steal hubcaps.
 The police threatened to put me “on the floor.”
 They timed how long it took me to call them racist in the van on the way to Islington police station.